We will be updating this page periodically as questions come to us. Please, let us know if we can help you!

 How do I format my images for AnyArtist.org?

-Please upload image files that are at least 2000 pixels in the longest dimension.
+Please upload image files that are around 2000 pixels in the longest dimension.
 You are able to upload images that are smaller than this, however, we can't guarantee good image quality unless the image meets this minimum size specification.
 Images which are larger than 2000 pixels in the longest dimension will be down-sampled to 2000 pixels in the longest dimension.

 How do I make my documents into PDFs?